mzabrisk/final_project_group6/README.md

-# Lung Cancer #
+# Lung Cancer Around the World

 ## Overview of Analysis ##
-This analysis is based on 4 datasets obtained from kaggle.
+Although it is well known that smoking cigarettes does in fact cause lung cancer, we wanted to find out if CO<sub>2</sub> emissions is also a player in this worldwide disease.
+So our question we wanted to base our analysis from, is how are cigarette sales and emission linked to lung cancer.
+This analysis is based on 3 datasets obtained from kaggle.
 The [Lung Cancer deaths CSV](https://www.kaggle.com/datasets/programmerrdai/cancer?select=lung-cancer-deaths-per-100000-by-sex-1950-2002.csv) contained 4,572 rows of information on country, year, death rates per 100,000 for females, and death rates per 100,000 for males.
 The [cigarette sales CSV](https://www.kaggle.com/datasets/programmerrdai/cancer?select=sales-of-cigarettes-per-adult-per-day.csv) contained 2,767 rows of data including country, country code, year, and sales of cigarettes per day per adult average for the year.
 The [CO<sub>2</sub> emissions CSV](https://www.kaggle.com/datasets/ulrikthygepedersen/co2-emissions-by-country) contains 13,953 rows on country code, country name, year, and CO<sub>2</sub> value.
-We have pulled in other supporting datasets such as country coordinates, GDP, population, and smoking rates but the analysis is still based off these 4 datasets.
+We have pulled in other supporting datasets such as country coordinates, GDP, population, and smoking rates but the analysis is still based off these 3 datasets.
 <img width="420" alt="ERD" src="https://user-images.githubusercontent.com/116980760/228714731-8928cd95-c304-4920-9285-df3f3ea223ba.PNG">